-- Under legislation approved in 2012, and beginning with the 2013-15 biennium, Washington became the only state in the nation required to pass a budget that balances spending against anticipated revenue over a four-year period. - The courts have also made it clear that in addressing budget shortfalls the past years, the state sometimes went too far in cutting services, such as for at-risk children and individuals with mental illness. - Washington continues to address the requirements of the state Supreme Court 2012 McCleary ruling that found that the state has failed to meet its constitutional requirement to amply fund basic education.
-Although funding progress was made during the 2015-17 biennium, the court is still waiting for a plan that fully funds basic education.
+- Under legislation approved in 2012, and beginning with the 2013-15 biennium, Washington became the only state in the nation required to pass a budget that balances spending against anticipated revenue over a four-year period. - Washington continues to address the requirements of the state Supreme Court 2012 McCleary ruling that found the state has failed to meet its constitutional requirement to amply fund basic education.
+To address these issues, the 2017 Legislature added significant funding, along with a number of policy changes, in HB 2242 and the 2017-19 biennial operating budget. - During the 2017 legislative session, the Legislature passed a capital budget that only included reappropriations for projects originally funded but not completed in the 2015-17 biennium.
+No new capital projects have been authorized in the 2017-19 biennium.